yeebox/FST/README.md

 # Improving Adversarial Robustness via Targeted Adversarial Training Based on Feature Similarity
-This is the code for "Improving Adversarial Robustness via Targeted Adversarial Training Based on Feature Similarity".
+This is the codebase for "Improving Adversarial Robustness via Targeted Adversarial Training Based on Feature Similarity".